-I recently praised Envo Mask for providing a fantastic seal, and I believe that this respirator compares to it.
-While the form factor between the two devices is very different, they both have what I would consider to be fantastic seals.
+I recently praised Envo Mask and Flo Mask for providing fantastic seals, and I believe this respirator compares to them.
+While the form factor between the three devices is very different, they all have what I would consider to be fantastic seals.

 To achieve this leak-free seal, I did have to tighten the mask a bit further than I would consider comfortable for long periods.
 However, more on that later.
 While loosening the mask a just a centimetre or two (on the head strap) made it significantly more comfortable, I did notice minor exhalation leaks underneath my eyes.